plurb/Aetherwynn-Unstable-Isotopes/Classes/Barbarian/Barbarian Class.md

 Alternatively, you may start with `2d4 × 10` gp to buy your own equipment.

 ---

-> ### Multiclassing Into This Class
+### Multiclassing Into This Class

->
-> **Ability Score Requirement:** Strength score of 13 or greater.
+**Ability Score Requirement:** Strength score of 13 or greater.
-> **Armor Gained:** Shields
+**Armor Gained:** Shields
-> **Weapons Gained:** Simple weapons, Martial Weapons
+**Weapons Gained:** Simple weapons, Martial Weapons
-> **Skills Gained:** Choose `1 + half your Intelligence modifier (rounded up)` of the following: Animal Handling, Athletics, Intimidation, Nature, Perception, and Survival.
+**Skills Gained:** Choose `1 + half your Intelligence modifier (rounded up)` of the following: Animal Handling, Athletics, Intimidation, Nature, Perception, and Survival.

 ---

----

 ## Rage
 *1st-level Ability (Barbarian)*
-**Usage:** 1 Bonus Action
-**Range:** Self
-**Requirements:** You are not wearing Heavy Armour
-**Duration:** Up to 10 minutes, or until you are incapacitated or die

 > *You fight with an unchecked primal ferocity in battle.*

-**`X`/short rest:** You gain the following effects:
-* You have advantage on any Constitution checks, Strength checks, Constitution Saving Throws, and Strength Saving Throws.
+🔵 **(`X`/short rest, requires: You are not wearing Heavy Armour)** — You are [*Enraged*](../../Rules/Conditions/Enraged.md) until this ability ends.
+While *Enraged* this way, you gain the following effects:
-* When you make a Weapon Attack using Strength, you deal additional damage equal to your Proficiency Bonus.
+* When you make a *Weapon Attack* using your Strength, you deal additional damage equal to your Proficiency Bonus.
-* You gain resistance to non-magical bludgeoning, piercing, and slashing damage.
+* You gain *Resistance* to non-Magical Bludgeoning, non-Magical Piercing, and non-Magical Slashing Damage.
-* You cannot Cast Spells or Concentrate on Spells.

-Your Rage ends early unless you Attack, make a Strength check or Saving Throw, or use a Bonus Action to extend it before the beginning of your next turn.
+This ability lasts for 10 minutes, and ends early unless you *Attack*, make a *Strength* Check or *Saving Throw*, or use a Minor Action to extend it before the beginning of your next turn.

-`X = the number shown in the Rages column of the Barbarian table`.
+`X = the number shown in the "Rages" column of the Barbarian table`.

 ---